 Both grew their businesses, by serving locally and then moving to the next town.
 Both are now cash rich, family owned and independent.

-If you are a food manufacturer making dermatological child friendly skin care sun creams and hand creams in Hampshire, UK, with the internet you have a global supply chain, sales and marketing communications channel, free at the point of access.
+If you are a food manufacturer making dermatological child-friendly skin care sun creams and hand creams in Hampshire, UK, with the internet you have a global supply chain, sales and marketing communications channel, free at the point of access.
 The cost comes when the item has been sold.
-The investment and risk is in NPD.
+The investment and risk are in NPD.

 Today the internet ‘shouts a great deal’.
 Everyone is focused on “data”, “the story”, “the attributes”.
 Not many are focused on “the conversation”, “the pitch”, “the consumer relationship”.
 Data is only a part of the mission.
 There are many brands out there drowning in data and failing to grow.

 Legacy brands, laden with institutional finance are having to acquire and consolidate the supply chain and head offices to reduce cost and return shareholder value.
 Many have developed incubator units to find the next innovative brand.
 It’s in this area that shopper marketing based social selling can help.

 Retailers and food manufacturers are acquiring or expanding to remain relevant to the consumer, but they have to do more to survive.
 As a shopper, I don’t care about your price or clever marketing.
 I care about legacy, provenance, convenience and my health.
 I care about myself.
 What conversation are you having with me today?